Yvand/terraform-azurerm-sharepoint/README.md

 This module creates a secure, highly customizable SharePoint Subscription / 2019 / 2016 farm, in your own Azure subscription.

-The Azure resources are provisioned with [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/), and the virtual machines are configured using the [DSC (desired state configuration) project SharePointInfraDsc](https://github.com/Yvand/SharePointInfraDsc).
+The Azure resources are provisioned using [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/), and the virtual machines are configured with DSC (desired state configuration), using the [project Yvand/SharePointInfraDsc](https://github.com/Yvand/SharePointInfraDsc).

 ## Main objectives